Introduction

 Writing the vision before the mapping is done, which produces generic AI-transformation boilerplate.

-Listing every possible success signal, which dilutes the anchors.
-Three to five, not fifteen.
+Listing every possible success signal.
+Three to five anchors per horizon, not fifteen.

 Skipping the ladder ambition, which leaves teams unclear whether they are building an assistant or redesigning the whole operating model.